khaullen/vyvn-resources/burning-man/2016/review-process.md

 * Virgins (20%) (8)

 ## Process
-* 7 people rank all applicants using the criteria above, keeping the balances in mind.
+* 7 current members rank all applicants using the criteria above, keeping the balances in mind.
 * People selected by all 7 people are accepted.
 * People selected by 6 people are accepted - each person will be discussed.
 * People selected by 5 people are accepted - each person will be discussed.